 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Microsoft Security Response Center blog entry and implement the suggested guidance to help mitigate the risks.
+US-CERT encourages users and administrators to review Apple article HT4196 and apply any necessary updates to help mitigate the risks.

 US-CERT will provide additional information as it becomes available.